The lifespan of English Bulldogs: Bulldog’s Life Expectancy

 English Bulldogs are known to have almost zero tolerance to strong heat.
 They are to be kept indoor and in a cool environment, especially during hot climatic conditions.

 Right Weight Management

-They are to be fed with high quality dog food and maintain a healthy body weight.
+They are to be fed with high-quality dog food and maintain healthy body weight.
 They are known to consume a lot of food; it is however very important to control their eating habit against being overweight.
 A special meal plan is highly recommended.

 Regular Visit to your Vet

-Another way of helping extend the lifespan of English Bulldogs is by visiting the vet regularly for check up against health issues.
-They will be treated and given up to date vaccine.
+Another way of helping extend the lifespan of English Bulldogs is by visiting the vet regularly to check up against health issues.
+They will be treated and given up-to-date vaccines.

 Your vet should also check for worms, ticks and fleas during these checkups.